alegw/openzeppelin-docs/docs/docs/test-environment.md

-There are various compatible clients for the protocol, At OpenZeppelin, we've found [ganache-cli](https://github.com/trufflesuite/ganache-cli) to be the most beginner-friendly option (rather than the more popular `geth`).
+There are various compatible clients for the protocol, At OpenZeppelin, we've found [ganache-cli](https://github.com/trufflesuite/ganache-cli) to be the most beginner-friendly option.
 Install it and leave it running in a new terminal.

 > You may need to prepend `sudo` depending on your setup.